iterative/dvc.org/content/docs/user-guide/what-is-dvc/collaboration-issues.md

   sources, intermediate data files, and models?

 Some of these questions are easy to answer individually.
-Data scientists, engineers, or managers may already know or can easily find answers to some of them.
+Data scientists, engineers, or managers may already knows or can easily find answers to some of them.
 However, the variety of answers and approaches makes data science collaboration a nightmare. **A systematic approach is required.**